 Welcome to our series recognizing champions of free and affordable course materials at Touro!
 These “Textbook Heroes” have made a difference in the lives of our students by lowering the cost of their degrees.
 Do you know someone who fits the bill?
 Nominate them (or yourself) by contacting the Libraries.

-Dr. Olalekan Ogunsakin is Assistant Professor in the Department of Basic Biomedical Sciences, and Course Director for General Pathology at Touro College of Osteopathic Medicine in Harlem, NYC.
-Dr. Ogunsakin is also a Fellow in our Health Sciences and Allied Health Open Educational Resources (OER) Faculty Fellowship 2020-2021.
+Neil Normand is Lecturer and Lab Director at Touro’s Lander College for Women.
+He is also a Fellow in our Health Sciences and Allied Health Open Educational Resources (OER) Faculty Fellowship 2020-2021.

 The Touro College OER Faculty Fellowship, sponsored by Touro College Libraries and funded by a grant from the Network of the National Library of Medicine Middle Atlantic Region, supports faculty in the health sciences and allied health fields in developing Open Educational Resources for their undergraduate and graduate students.
 The fellowship was awarded to five Touro Faculty members to support adopting, or creating OER for use in their courses.